rinalds98/artful-visions/README.md

     2. Confident that the payment system is safe and secure.
 (Stripe)
     3. Any actions that the user does gets displayed as alerts.
     4. To be able to register an account.
+    5. To search for a product.
+    6. To receive an order confirmation if I make a purchase.
+    7. Select quantity and size (if available).
  ------

 - ## **As a returning website user I want:**